chrisadkin/PX-DR-AKS-To-GKE/README.md

    - Migration Schedule Policy / Policy Namespaces

    In essence Portworx PX-DR with asynchronous replication works by periodically backing up the contents of namespace(s) to object storage, when a failover is instigated the latest backup is restored to the destination cluster.
-To use Portworx PX-DR terminology a backup is referred to as a
+To use Portworx PX-DR terminology a backup is referred to as migration.
-   migration.
 There are two options for creating the migration schedule policy and policy objects, if the user deploying the solution has permissions to use an admin namespace, the migration schedule policy and policy can be created in an admin namespace along with the clusterpair, otherwise all three objects: the clusterpair, migration schedule policy and migration policy should be created in the same namespace(s) as the application which